 To play this game, players will take turns throwing stones into the air, catching and picking up in various patterns.
 All you need is a flat surface, five “stones” and intense concentration.
-Purchase it here (link), dexterity not included.
+Purchase it here, dexterity not included.

 While on the topic of classic kampong games in Singapore, how can we all forget Chapteh?
-A feathered shuttlecock, Chapteh is a favourite garden game played by children of yesteryears.
+A feathered shuttlecock, Chapteh or capteh is a favourite garden game played by children of yesteryears.

 Played by children everywhere around the world, kites are a familiar sight around areas like Marina Barrage and other windy areas.

 However, this traditional game used to be more competitive.
-Children used to coat their kite strings with powdered glass so they could cut the other’s kite and win the game.
+It was not just any ordinary kids toy as children used to coat their kite strings with powdered glass so they could cut the other’s kite and win the game.

-You can feel the joy of watching your kite go higher and higher into the sky by buying it here (link), glass coated string not included.
+You can feel the joy of watching your kite go higher and higher into the sky by buying it here, glass coated string not included.
 This was one of the most competitive kampung games in Singapore!